matiasbenary/docs/docs/protocol/transaction-anatomy.md

 ---
 id: transaction-anatomy
 title: Anatomy of a Transaction
+description: Learn about the structure and components of NEAR Protocol transactions, including signers, receivers, actions, and transaction validation fields.
 ---

 A transaction is a request from a user to the network to perform a set of actions.
 To create a transaction, the user must specify the following fields: